parniSDU/GAEM/README.md

 ## Description

 **GAEM** employs an iterative approach combining Genetic Algorithm and Expectation Maximization methodologies to infer GRN structures from incomplete data.
 This iterative process updates imputed values based on learned GRNs until convergence.
-Part A depicts the input (complete data set and GRN gold standard).
-In Part B, each data set is artificially perturbed under Missing at Random (MAR) and Not Missing at Random (NMAR) mechanisms, each with 5%, 15%, and 40% percentages of missingness values.
-Part C illustrates the process of imputing and learning the directed structure of the GRN from incomplete data sets using SVD, KNN, and GAEM algorithm.
-The outputs are shown in Part D. F-measure and RMSE are reported in Part E.
+Part A presents the initial input, comprising the complete dataset.
+In Part B, datasets undergo artificial perturbation via Missing at Random (MAR) and Not Missing at Random (NMAR) mechanisms, each at 5%, 15%, and 40% missingness levels.
+Part C depicts the imputation process and learning of the directed structure of the Gene Regulatory Network (GRN) from incomplete datasets, employing the Singular Value Decomposition (SVD), k-Nearest Neighbors (KNN), and Genetic Algorithm Expectation-Maximization (GAEM) algorithms.
+Outputs are presented in Part D. Root Mean Square Error (RMSE) results are reported in Part E, with additional calculation of the F-measure if a Gold Standard GRN is available.

 ## Installation
 ```